all-ride/ride-app/manual/Directory+Structure.md

 ## Used Directories

-The following directories are used by Pallo:
+The following directories are used by Ride:

 * __public__
 This is your actual web root.